Edu92337/PPMLib/README.md

 The archive currently stores the original file name and size, but the high-level decompression function writes to the output path supplied by the caller.

-## Known limitations

-- The archive format supports one file per high-level compression operation.
-- The `kmax` value is not stored in the archive and must be supplied again during decompression.
-- The format has fixed-size fields and does not yet provide versioning or a checksum.
-- The current reader treats bits after EOF as zero padding; truncated archives should be validated before being considered trusted.

 ## License

 No license has been defined for this repository yet.